-&lt;sup>10 To strengthen the effectiveness of reporting to parents, academies should ensure that high-level curriculum plans (or equivalent) are available on the academy website so that parents can understand the content covered over the term.

-&lt;sup>11 In early years, children's attainment should be recorded using the EYFS profile and, for reading, using the appropriate phonics teaching and assessment scheme.
+&lt;sup>9 To strengthen the effectiveness of reporting to parents, academies should ensure that high-level curriculum plans (or equivalent) are available on the academy website so that parents can understand the content covered over the term.
+In early years, children's attainment should be recorded using the EYFS profile and, for reading, using the appropriate phonics teaching and assessment scheme.